We Are Zakat Eligible

 As is clear from the above verse, one of the categories is fisabilillah. … among the commentators of the Qur’an (mufassirun) as well as the jurists (fuqaha’), who have used the term fisabilillah in a far wider sense, thus extending it to include all beneficial works and projects that are of common benefit to the Ummah.
 They definitely include institutions that provide educational or social services under this category and thus eligible to receive funds from zakat.

-A principle of jurisprudence states: if a thing which has been considered as obligatory cannot be fulfilled without fulfilling another, then fulfilling the latter also becomes obligatory.
+A principle of jurisprudence states: if a thing that has been considered obligatory cannot be fulfilled without fulfilling another, then fulfilling the latter also becomes obligatory.
 Thus since protecting the rights of Muslims and empowering Muslims cannot be achieved without such institutions, it is imperative that Muslims support and maintain such institutions.

 At MPAC, we are aware that you pay Zakat as an act of worship, rather than as merely an act of charity.
 May Allah give us all the honour of serving His cause efficiently and professionally, and may He also accept our humble efforts in His cause.
 Ameen.